Search

 As you practice reciting your monologue, layer in the emotions and gestures you want to come through in your recitation.

-Step Seven: Rest and Reflect
+Step Eight: Rest and Reflect

 It’s very important to not overwork yourself.
 There’s a process called diffuse thinking that helps consolidate our memories, and it only works when we stop applying effort to the learning task.